archid-protocol/archid-docs/docs/contracts/registration.md

     Coin, CosmosMsg, DepsMut, Env, MessageInfo, to_binary,
     Response, Uint128, WasmMsg,
 };
-use crate::msg::SomeExecuteMsg; // Your custom msg type
+use crate::msg::SomeExecuteMsg; // Your msg type

 use archid_registry::{
   ExecuteMsg as ArchIdExecuteMsg,